usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/dt_wz_analysis_util/README.md

 python src/carma-platform/run_all_dt_wz_analysis.py \
     --data-root <session-dir> \
     --data-root <another-session-dir> \
-    --pl01-data-root <message-rate-session-dir> \
+    --msg-rate-data-root <message-rate-session-dir> \
     --output-dir out
 ```

 Add `--only cp02 cp03` to run a subset.

 PL-01 needs two groups of sessions, because no single session carries every
-message type. `--pl01-data-root` supplies the second group to the wrapper;
+message type. `--msg-rate-data-root` supplies the second group to the wrapper;
 `--secondary-data-root` does the same for the single-test entry point.

 Every limit and tolerance is a field in `config.py` and has a generated flag: